Data-Driven Monitoring and Deterrence in a Changing Environment: Endogenous Infractions and Deterrence

-It is instructive to compare the equilibrium outcomes of OP and GP. \Cref{fig:endo} illustrates the comparison in a typical scenario.
-To begin, recall from \Cref{sec:exog} that, facing the same crime level $x$, OP prescribes higher enforcement (i.e., a lower cutoff) than GP.
-This is seen in \Cref{fig:endo} by the fact that $\hat p(\l x)$ lies strictly below $\hat p_M(\l x)$ for each $x$.
-At the same time, the deterring cutoff $\overline p(\l x)$ is typically negatively sloped (recall \Cref{fn:neg}).
-Consequently, OP leads to a higher cutoff and a lower crime level than GP.
+It is instructive to compare the equilibrium outcomes of OP and MP, as illustrated in \Cref{fig:endo}.
+The crucial difference between the regimes is that the optimal policy is always more aggressive than the myopic one.
+For any given infraction level $x$, the OP policy's informational motive leads it to choose a strictly lower monitoring cutoff, i.e., $\pop(\lambda x) < \pm(\lambda x)$.
+This difference in aggressiveness is what drives the infraction rate down under OP.

+To see the intuition, imagine the infraction rate is at the myopic equilibrium, $\gsp$.
+By definition, the myopic cutoff $\pm(\lambda \gsp)$ generates just enough monitoring to make agents indifferent.
+At this same infraction rate, however, the OP principal chooses the strictly lower cutoff $\pop(\lambda \gsp)$, leading to a higher expected monitoring level.
+This over-monitoring incentivizes agents to commit fewer infractions.
+Consequently, the equilibrium infraction rate must be lower under OP ($\xop< \gsp$), settling at the point where the OP principal's greater aggressiveness is perfectly balanced by the lower infraction rate to maintain the deterrence threshold.

-Why does the crime level fall under OP?
-The answer is traced to the informational motive OP harnesses, which makes the PM more aggressive under OP than under GP, all else equal.
-In response, criminals adjust their crime level below what they would choose under GP.
-In short, the informational motive of the PM acts as a commitment to deter crime, at least partially.
+In short, the informational motive of the principal acts as an endogenous commitment to deter infractions.
 This explains why the expected loss is smaller under OP than the other two regimes.
-Specifically, if $\l\le \ll$, all three regimes lead to no enforcement resulting in the (same) expected loss of $\p_0 \l/ r$.
-If $\l> \ll$, the OP entails an expected loss strictly smaller than $c/r$.
+Specifically, if $\l\le \ll$, all three regimes lead to no monitoring resulting in the identical expected loss of $\p_0 \l/ r$.
+If $\l> \ll$, the OP entails an expected loss strictly smaller than $c/r$, the loss under SP and MP.

-The harnessing of the (partial) commitment also means that the Beckerian prescription is valuable under OP, unlike under NP or GP.
-To see this, assume $\l>\l^*$, and suppose the PM lowers $\overline y$ by raising the criminal penalty.
-Then, as depicted in \Cref{fig:endo}, the deterring cutoff shifts up.
-Since $\hat p(\cdot)$ is decreasing (recall \Cref{thm:main}), $\l^*$ must fall.
-Consequently, the crime probability $\xop$ falls; intuitively, as the deterring enforcement level falls, it takes a lower crime rate to motivate the PM to enforce.
-Given a decreased $\xop$, the PM's expected loss would fall if her enforcement policy were fixed; since she optimally adjusts her enforcement policy against the lowered $\xop$, she must be even better off when $\overline y$ decreases.